tlai10/INST-377-Project/docs/README.md

 3. Type npm install --- save node-fetch.
 This only needs to be done on the first run of the server.

 4. Type npm start.
-This will start the server and allow the website to be run.
+This will start the server and allow the website to run.

 5. Now you can access the website.
 You will see a prompt in the terminal that says "Example app listening on port 5000!"

 6. Navigate to a Google Chrome browser and type in "localhost:5000" and you should see a working version of the website.
 When finished, hit ctrl-C to end.

-Some Organizational Notes:
+### Some Organizational Notes:

 ### For Heroku: